 - ‘relatively’ light.
 You’ll know you’re wearing them as they have a comforting heft (weight) when you pull them on, but not so much they sap your energy.

 - flexible which makes them a great option for anyone wanting to move fast.

 - reasonably cushioned enough to give you protection from all but the most jagged, technical terrain.

 - priced so as not to break the bank.
 This is a big bonus.

 Even if you choose to go with a boot other than the Moab 2, your choice doesn’t need to leave you broke.

-Your ideal boot should be lightweight and with enough cushioniong to protect the soles of your feet from sharp rocks, and with a high ankle cuff for support.
-It doesn’t need to be expensive, or designed for ultralightweight hiking.
+Your ideal boot should be lightweight and with enough cushioning to protect the soles of your feet from sharp rocks and with a high ankle cuff for support.
+It doesn’t need to be expensive, or designed for ultralight hiking.
 Instead, your boots, or shoes, should be what feels right to you.

 If you need more help choosing the right footwear, check out our hiking boot guide.